 This homemade BBQ sauce is exactly what the title of the post says it is.
 It is, hands down, the best homemade BBQ sauce you’ll ever have.
 It’s sweet, tangy and has a little tiny kick.

 We recently switched to homemade bbq sauce because, why not?
 For starters, its soooo easy to make.
 It’s so easy that you almost can’t even call it cooking and the results speak for themselves.
 It’s way better than anything you’ll get in a store.
 And take a look at these spices:

-And the smoked paprika, oh that smoked paprika!
+Hello pretty little spice palate!
+Plus anything that starts with garlic and salt is meant to be delish.
+Am I right?!And the smoked paprika, oh that smoked paprika!
 The color is gorgeous but the taste?
 Phenom.
 Smoked paprika is such a wonderful little spice.
 The smokiness that it lends to the bbq sauce is essential to making the flavor explode.
 If you don’t have smoked paprika, get it!
-There’s nosubstitution for it… unless, I guess, you use liquid smoke.
+There’s no substitution for it… unless, I guess, you use liquid smoke.

 By the way, I must have had a total mom brain moment when putting together my spices.
 I’m really not sure why a put the garlic in two different piles.
 Oh well… There’s nothing like going back to edit your photos and wondering wtf I was thinking.

 I like to mix my spices together before adding to the rest of the ingredients in the pot.
 This way I can make sure I get all the little clumps out.
 I find that dried spices like the paprika and mustard sometimes form little clumps.
 I really want my spices incorporated into the wet bbq sauce base really well so nobody wants a clump of spices in their sauce.

 I apologize for overusing the word clump.
 There was just no way around it.